fpt/reenhance-components/README.md

 A collection of React components which enhance children by providing Async/State functionality in JSX/TSX.

-They are neither visual components nor HoCs but components based on 'Function as a child component' pattern to enhance their children by encapsulating them in JSX/TSX.
+They are neither visual components nor HoCs but components based on 'Function as a child component' pattern to enhance their children by surrounding them.

 Works well when you create component which have some local states (e.g. radio group, toggle show/hide) or needs to show contents from APIs without propagating to global state (e.g. suggest, preview).